 What is the most common transition in films?
 Do you know how to make a video with the most popular transitions?
 This post lists the top 5 commonly used transitions in films.
 If you want to enjoy these video transitions and try more excellent transitions for free, you can try MiniTool MovieMaker, a free video editor developed by MiniTool.

 When watching films, you will find there are many video transitions.
 In general, almost every film or video is composed of many individual shots edited together.
-Filmmakers or video creators always use a post-production technique to join two shots together.
+Filmmakers or video creators always use a post-production technique to combine two shots.
 This technique is the video transition effect.

 What Is Video Transition Effect?

 Video transition is used to join two separate shots or clips.
 Filmmakers always use transitions to tell viewers the scene has changed, e.g. a pan from one person to another.
-Video transitions can crate seamlessly integrate different shots, therefore the core narrative moves forward believably.
+Video transitions can seamlessly integrate different footage, therefore the core narrative moves forward believably.

 Video editing software offers different kinds of video transitions.
 Video transitions let you connect one shot to the next to jump between storylines, move backward or forward in time, spice up the narrative, convey a particular mood, switch to another point of view, etc.